 With the most relevant data identified, the next step is to perform data analysis to find insights that create meaning out of the data.
 Perhaps there’s a correlation between some key datasets that was not otherwise understood, or there was a spike or dip in activity around a certain time.
 Digging into these relationships and patterns can help to provide the general themes of the data story.

-The Modern Analytics Cloud from ThoughtSpot helps companies analyze and take action on all their datasets.
+ThoughtSpot's AI-Powered Analytics helps companies analyze and take action on all their datasets.
 Using a platform like ThoughtSpot can help data storytellers to quickly drill down and extract valuable insights about their data.

 Data visualizations are a powerful way to help an audience understand data concepts.
 However, there are so many different types of visualizations so it’s important to pick one that best represents your data.
 For instance, if you’re showing a trend over time, it’s likely you’ll want some type of chart that includes time series information.